anshulkala/Python/cloud_certified_processional/StephanneUdemyNotes.md

 ### Reliability
 - **Ability of system to recover from service or infrastructure disruptions**
-- **Dynamicaaly acquire compute resources to meet demand and mitigate disruptions such as misconfig or transient n/w issues**
+- **Dynamically acquire compute resources to meet demand and mitigate disruptions such as misconfig or transient n/w issues**

 #### Design Principles
 - Test Recovery procedures
 - Stop guesssing capacity needs : Use auto scaling
 - Scale horizontally : Distribute requests so that there is no common point of failre
 - Manage chnage in automation : Use automation to make chnges in infra
+- Automaticaaly tecover from failure

 #### Foundation
 - IAM